 - Out of Focus: Harry is significantly featured less and the whole thing becomes more of an ensemble piece, mainly due to Darren Criss' busy schedule.

 - Racist Grandma: Tom's grandmother is notably homophobic against her grandson.
 It is not played for laughs.

 - Refuge in Audacity: "Get in My Mouth" without any context.

-- Shout-Out: After seeing Ginny acting strangely, Hermione gives the audience an Aside Glance before moving her hands like a crab's and saying "What is dat girl up tooooooooo?"
+- After seeing Ginny acting strangely, Hermione gives the audience an Aside Glance before moving her hands like a crab's and saying "What is dat girl up tooooooooo?"